 What About Smart Vents?

 There’s a “smart” product for everything you can imagine these days.
-When it come to HVAC, smart vents might sound like a pretty nifty idea, but they actually are not recommended by professionals in the heating and cooling industry.
+When it comes to HVAC, smart vents might sound like a pretty nifty idea, but they actually are not recommended by professionals in the heating and cooling industry.

 Smart vents are designed to achieve the zoning effect by closing vents in certain rooms.
 This may seem like a logical way to accomplish DIY zoning, but it can actually cause problems.
 When you block airflow through a vent, it causes increased air pressure in your ducts.
 This can leads to leaks, noisier operation, increased strain on your system, reduced efficiency, and ultimately the need for repairs.